robenkleene/audio-references/max/max-for-live/max-for-live-design.md

 - The black background section for visual content typically extends all the way to bottom of the device (with the standard `2px` margin at the bottom, but that's not in the drawable area)
 - Tabs use a black background, and the selected tab visually connects to the black content area below it (i.e., the tab bar and the visual area appear as one continuous black region)

+## Control Spacing

+- When a Live device has a single column of full size controls, the panel behind the controls should be `53px` (resulting in a Retina Display width of `106px`)
+- Two columns of controls is `113px` (`226px` Retina Display width)

 ## Color

 - For visual content, like graphs, use a black background (graphical controls [e.g., like dials] never go on the black background, but number controls, toggles, and pull-down menus do)